LightningCreations/lc-coding-standards-old/c++-compliance.md

     * If a possible and available, cause a compile time error to indicate a programming issue
     * Otherwise, document these errors as preconditions.
 (IE. the behavior is undefined)
 * Use Pass-by-reference over pass-by-value for all class-types where it makes sense.
+   * Ignore this point for small, *TriviallyCopyable* types.
 * Use Pass-by-value for all scalar types.
 * Use pointers only to indicate one of the following:
     * An array with a dynamic length